zeolearn/nodejs-text-tutorial/module3.md

 [Run](https://repl.it/@amandeepmittal/31)

-We start by creating an eventEmitter instance through which we get access to `.on` themethod.
-The `.on` method adds the event by defining the name `invoke` which we use later on in `.emit` to call trigger the callback function assoicated with it.
+We start by creating an eventEmitter instance through which we get access to `.on` the method.
+The `.on` method adds the event by defining the name `invoke` which we use later on in `.emit` to call trigger the callback function associated with it.

 There is another function that EventEmitter class provides which is called `.once`.
 This method only invokes the callback function associated with an event first time when an event is emitted.
 Consider the example below.